5 Formulas to choose from!

 “Himalayan crystal salt possesses an element called potassium that prevents the gums from bleeding.
 And, along with the many other minerals and nutrients in Himalayan crystal salt, you will find calcium: a mineral which strengthens and whitens teeth.”

-Certified Organic Peppermint oil in Peppermint formula
+Certified Organic Peppermint Essential Oil in Peppermint formula

-Certified Organic Orange oil in Orange formula
+Certified Organic Orange Essential Oil in Orange formula

 Essential oils used are from Bulk Apothecary